ArticlesHow to Help a Choking Child

 Prevent older siblings from giving a dangerous food or toy to a young child.

-The Heimlich maneuver, a series of under-the-diaphragm abdominal thrusts, is recommended for a person who is choking on a piece of food or a foreign object.
-According to the American College of Emergency Physicians, the Heimlich maneuver is used only when a person is choking due to something blocking the airway.
-Choking is when a person cannot speak, cough, or breathe.
+According The Heimlich maneuver is used only when a person is choking due to something blocking the airway.
+Choking is when a person can't speak, cough, or breathe.
 An airway obstruction can lead to a loss of consciousness and death.
 When applying the Heimlich maneuver, be careful not to use too much force so you don't damage the ribs or internal organs.
 The Heimlich maneuver is the only method for clearing a blocked airway currently recommended for adults by the American Heart Association and the American Red Cross.

 The Heimlich maneuver lifts the diaphragm and forces enough air from the lungs to create an artificial cough.
 This cough is intended to move air through the windpipe, pushing, and expelling the obstruction out of the airway and mouth:

-In case of obesity or late pregnancy, give chest thrusts.
+In case of obesity or late pregnancy, give chest compressions.

 Continue uninterrupted until the obstruction is relieved or advanced life support is available.
-In either case, the person should be examined by a doctor as soon as possible.
+In either case, the person should be examined by a health care provider as soon as possible.

 Although the Heimlich maneuver is simple and effective, it can be painful and even cause injury to the victim.
 It should be used only in actual emergencies, when it is fairly certain that the person is actually choking.

 Note: In infants and small children, a different technique of the Heimlich maneuver is recommended.
-Discuss the proper first-aid choking technique for your child with his or her doctor.
+Discuss the proper first-aid choking technique for your child with his or her health care provider.